Qinyuehu/scotted/_posts/2014-07-01-microsoft-takes-down-no-ip-domains.markdown

 Update
 ======

-Microsoft has no settled with no-ip.com and admitted wrongdoing.
+Microsoft has now settled with no-ip.com and admitted wrongdoing.
 The details of the settlement were not made public, but I sure hope it was enough money.